Greece–Syria relations: Factors affecting relations

-History
+History of relations

-Ancient
+Ancient era

-The first contact between the two Mediterranean nations started with Cadmus introducing Phoenician Alphabet to ancient Greece.
+Archaeological and historical evidence and documents indicate that the Syrian-Greek relations have started in the second millennium BC in general.
+The first contact between the two Mediterranean nations started with Cadmus introducing Phoenician Alphabet to Ancient Greece.
 In addition, Ugarit in Syria had also contact with Messinia and the Minoan civilization, until it was destroyed by the Sea People.

+Thirty Ugaritic letters, which is known as the Ugaritic alphabet invented by Syrians from Ugarit.
+This alphabet moved thanks to the Syrian and Greek navigators to the country of Greece.
+Archaeological documents also indicate that the Messinians had communities in Ugarit, especially in its port Minet el-Beida, which bears a Greek name (Lokos Limen).
+This port was a great witness to the oldest commercial and cultural relations between the two countries, and the Greeks had large groups of merchants who, along with Ugarit merchants, supervised maritime trade, import and export.

 Hellenistic era

 Macedonian Greek king, Alexander the Great conquered Syria and the region in 333–332 BCE.
 Afterwards, Seleucus led the Seleucid Empire to rule Syria, which lasted until 64 BCE.
 In Syria, Seleucids had many achievements such as building cities like Antioch, Laodicea, and Apamea, in addition to laying the foundations to the Aleppo Citadel.

 Late on, the Byzantine Empire kept the Greek influence until mid-7th century, in which they developed the Norias of Hama.
 During the Byzantine rule, the Eastern Orthodox Church was the common religion between the two nations, which still has 503,000 members in Syria.

 Pre-WWI

 Both Greece and Syria were occupied by the Ottoman Empire for more than four centuries.